Caramelised grilled plantain with a dab of butter & brown sugar. So easy & DAMN DELICIOUS

 Some of the popular Suriname food includes roti (bread), nasi goreng (fried rice), bakmi (noodles), pom (chicken casserole).
 Even the dish names use Indonesian & Indian terms.
 Basic ingredients include cassava (tapioca), rice, potatoes, sweet potatoes, lentils, and plantains.

 I’ve heard of plantain years ago, during my strategy-pc game playing years.
 It’s one of the traded commodities from South America in a game.
-I’ve seen plantains hanged outside when I passed by kampung (village) areas and in recent years, in some fruit stalls near my KL apartment.
+I’ve seen plantains hanged outside when I passed by kampung (village) areas and in recent years, sold at some fruit stalls near my KL apartment.
+Later I found that those are called Pisang Tanduk, the Asian plantain species, is slightly different from the species in Africa and South America.
 Plantain looks like a huge banana, but it cannot be eaten raw like dessert banana.
 As a staple food, plantains are treated like potatoes, with similar neutral flavour and texture by cooking unripe green fruit with steaming, boiling or frying.
 Green plantains (with hard flesh and stiff peel) contain more starch and less sugar than dessert bananas.
 Mature yellow plantains have softer flesh, with some of the starch being converted to sugar, but still not tasty when eaten raw.

 Plantains have complex carbohydrates and have a naturally low glycemic index.
 This means that eating a reasonable amount of plantains that have been cooked appropriately won’t result in rapid blood glucose increase, which is typically the effect when eating carbohydrate-rich processed products like bread, crackers, or cereals.